pavan-shanigaram/freshersbatch-oct16/README.txt

-   HI
+   Hi Guys,

-   This is an Assignment,
+   This is an Assignment